 What do I do when this happens?

-The commonest answer would be to take the child to a hospital?
+The most familiar answer would be to take the child to a hospital.
 Or call the emergency numbers.
 What if the hospital is minutes or even an hour away?
 We live in a society where access to these things is gravely limited.

 If the blockage is big enough, it could completely block airflow and kill the baby before the medics get to you.